 When you come to Japan during the rainy season, which is between June and July, you will most likely experience some rainy days when sightseeing.
 Even when you are prepared and bring your umbrella, when the rain is pouring down, you may want to change your plans.
 When this is the case, why not do something you can only experience in Japan.
 In this article we will introduce you with some options of things to do during the rainy season.

 Not the first activity that comes to mind perhaps, as it is an outdoor activity, but during the wet season, you can see these beautiful flowers called hydrangeas.
-They will bloom this time of the year and for sure make a pretty sight!
+They will bloom this time of the year and for sure make a pretty sight, plus: when it is raining, the sight of these flower are actually the best!
 There are many places you can see them in Japan, some great places are:

 Kamakura is really famous for hydrangeas around Tokyo.
 In some of the temples in Kamakura, such as “Jojuin temple”, “Myogetu-in temple” and “Hasedera temple”, beautiful hydrangeas blossom.
 It is for good reason that these three temples are known as The best 3 hydrangeas temple.
 Since many different types of hydrangeas are in bloom in this season, you can see many different colours and styles of hydrangeas there.
 It is a very popular activity amongst tourists as well as locals!

-- Hakusan shrine (Mid of June – End of June)
+- Hakusan shrine (Mid June – End of June)

 - Hattori farm hydrangea mansion (Beginning of June – Beginning of July)